kimjiji8105/learn-and-solve-algorithms/README.md

 # programmers-sql-answers
-This repository contains my solutions to algorithm problems from the Programmers platform.
-It covers problems of various difficulty levels, with well-documented code and explanations.
-This collection showcases my problem-solving skills and proficiency in algorithms and data structures.
+This repository contains my solutions to SQL problems from the Programmers platform.
+It includes a variety of problems, focusing on database querying, optimization, and advanced SQL techniques.
+Each solution is well-documented to help understand the problem-solving process and improve SQL proficiency.